evo-biomech/scAnt/README.md

 cd scAnt/scripts
 python Scanner_Controller.py
 ```
-- the scanner will then home all axes, drive to a set of example positions and capture images as it would during scanning for a very course grid.
+- the scanner will then home all axes, drive to a set of example positions and capture images as it would during scanning for a very coarse grid.
 - If no errors appear, images will be saved and “Demo completed successfully” is printed to the console

 **Image Processing**